Does omeprazole help with gas and bloating? Gastroenterologist explains.

 - Medications that affect intestinal motility.

 Functional gastrointestinal diseases are widespread.
-For example, irritable bowel syndrome (IBS) and functional dyspepsia (FD) are two widespread conditions.
+For example, irritable bowel syndrome (IBS) and functional dyspepsia (FD) are widespread conditions.

 Related: what causes bloating after pooping?